-During law school, Abby served on the Yale Law Journal and as Managing Editor of Development on the Yale Journal of International Law.
+During law school, Abigail served on the Yale Law Journal and as Managing Editor of Development on the Yale Journal of International Law.
 She participated in the Veterans Legal Services Clinic and the Iraqi Refugee Assistance Project, and she received a Coker Fellowship to teach legal writing to first-year law students.
-Abby was also the recipient of the Francis Wayland Prize for her work representing Vietnam veterans with post-traumatic stress disorder.
+Abigail was also the recipient of the Francis Wayland Prize for her work representing Vietnam veterans with post-traumatic stress disorder.

-Prior to law school, Abby taught English to Russian students in St. Petersburg, Russia; worked as an editorial assistant at a publishing company; and worked as a paralegal in a law firm specializing in whistleblower protection and fraud prosecution.
+Prior to law school, Abigail taught English to Russian students in St. Petersburg, Russia; worked as an editorial assistant at a publishing company; and worked as a paralegal in a law firm specializing in whistleblower protection and fraud prosecution.

 - Yale Law School, J.D., 2014